Faeq-F/Zarlasht/diary.md

 ### 20/11/2024 - 22/11/2024

-Started the Pong PoC.
+Started the Pong PoC (as planned for week 7).
 Tried using Wisp but swapped it out for Mist due to the state of websockets on the framework.
 Also started the interim report.

 ### 17/11/2024 - 19/11/2024

-Completed the tic-tac-toe PoC targeting javascript - aiming to translate javascript PoCs into erlang while developing the pong PoC to help with understanding key differences between the targets.
+Completed the tic-tac-toe PoC targeting javascript (goal 6) - aiming to translate javascript PoCs into erlang while developing the pong PoC to help with understanding key differences between the targets.